fdietz/vue_components_book_manuscript/2-components.md

   }
 });
 ```

+You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-2/example-5).

 Note, that the parent doesn't know about the component's internals.
 It just knows that there's a change event available and that the message sends the components' `count`.